How to Get to Newfoundland, Canada

 From Nova Scotia to Newfoundland by boat

-There are two ferries to consider from the small town of North Sydney.
-The first takes you to the west coast of Newfoundland Island, to Port-aux-Basques, and the second southeast, to Argentia.
-This service is only offered by Marineatlantic.
+There are two Marine Atlantic routes from North Sydney.
+The first takes you to the west coast of Newfoundland, to Port-aux-Basques, and the second southeast, to Argentia.
+Both routes are operated by Marineatlantic.

-In case you’re wondering: You can sleep on the ferry from Nova Scotia to Newfoundland.
-You can book a small cabin for two.
-It has a bathroom.
+You can sleep on the ferry from Nova Scotia to Newfoundland.
+You can book a cabin, including options with private bathrooms.
 There are several types of cabins.
 It depends on your preferences and budget.
-It’s not necessary and depends on what ferry you’re taking.
+Whether a cabin is worthwhile depends on the route, sailing time, and your budget.

-The following are some key points that should be borne in mind when planning your ferry crossing:
+Keep the following points in mind when planning your crossing:

 Click on the following link to check times and days of sailings.